 Often the pain occurs after rest and “warm-up” during sports activities but can progress to constant pain, inflammation, acute injuries, and disability.
 There are numerous treatments for these types of injuries, but the best treatment is to avoid it in the first place.
 These include warm-up exercises, arch support with shoe inserts (orthotics), very good quality and not “worn out” running shoes, and taking things slowly to build up muscle strength.

-Once this type of injury occurs and doesn’t respond to at-home treatments such as a few days’ rest, ice, or over the counter medications then it is time to visit the sports medicine specialist.
+Once this type of injury occurs and doesn’t respond to at-home treatments such as a few days’ rest, ice, or over-the-counter medications then it is time to visit the sports medicine specialist.
 Treatment may include pain management, physical therapy, massage therapy, taping, bracing, orthotics, or immobilization in a cast boot or fiberglass cast.
 Long term treatment may include regenerative medicine such as PRP or stem cell type therapy.

 Why choose University Foot and Ankle Institute for overuse injuries?